The Rite of Spring: Part I: The Adoration of the Earth

 Clearly the top line is decreasing, the bottom line increasing, and by respectively decreasing and increasing amounts ...Whether Stravinsky worked them out like this we shall probably never know.
-But the way two different rhythmic 'orders' interfere with each other to produced apparent chaos is... a typically Stravinskyan notion."
+But the way two different rhythmic 'orders' interfere with each other to produce apparent chaos is... a typically Stravinskyan notion."

 The "Ritual of Abduction" which follows is described by Hill as "the most terrifying of musical hunts".
 It concludes in a series of flute trills that usher in the "Spring Rounds", in which a slow and laborious theme gradually rises to a dissonant fortissimo, a "ghastly caricature" of the episode's main tune.

 Brass and percussion predominate as the "Ritual of the Rival Tribes" begins.
 A tune emerges on tenor and bass tubas, leading after much repetition to the entry of the Sage's procession.
 The music then comes to a virtual halt, "bleached free of colour" (Hill), as the Sage blesses the earth.
 The "Dance of the Earth" then begins, bringing Part I to a close in a series of phrases of the utmost vigour which are abruptly terminated in what Hill describes as a "blunt, brutal amputation".